Learning how to make a video for corporate training is simple.

 Step #2: Select a video template

 Choose any of the 60+ fully customizable templates for corporate training videos in the Synthesia library to start creating.
-The big benefit to a template is that you don't have to spend hours designing the animations, transitions, and music - it’s all built-in.
+The main benefit of a template is that you don't have to spend hours designing the animations, transitions, and music - it’s all built-in.

 A few key benefits of making a training video using a template are: